Flyers comment on Boeing's 'plastic' airplane

 LONDON

-Nevertheless, some would-be 787 travellers would just as soon stick with the tried-and-true aluminium airplanes.
+Nevertheless, some would-be 787 travellers would just as soon stick with the tried-and-true aluminum airplanes.

 "The word plastic doesn't fill me with hope," said Eileen Thomson, a 63-year-old grandmother in London.